Portuguese conquest of French Guiana: Invasion

 The town of Cayenne is situated on an island in the mouth of the Cayenne and Mahury Rivers.
 In 1809, its approaches were protected by a series of forts and gun batteries, while the town itself was dominated by a modern star fort.
 Acknowledging that his force was not large enough to invade the island directly, Yeo decided instead to attack a series of outlying forts on the Mahury River in an effort to draw out the French defenders.
 On 6 January 1809, preparations were complete and Yeo launched an attack during the night, landing at Pointe Mahury at 03:00 on 7 January in five canoes despite heavy rains, which continued throughout the campaign.
 The surf was strong and all five canoes were wrecked on the beach, but there were no casualties.
-Yeo detached a Portuguese force under Major Joaquim Manuel Pinto against the Dégras de Cannes battery while he advanced on Fort Diamant with a force of seamen and marines.
-Both positions were rapidly carried, the British suffering seven men wounded to French losses of six killed and four wounded.
-Four cannons were seized, as were 90 French soldiers.
-Both fortifications were then garrisoned with soldiers from the squadron.
+Yeo sent a Portuguese force under Major Joaquim Manuel Pinto against the Dégras de Cannes battery while he advanced on Fort Diamant with a British force of sailors and Royal Marines.
+Both positions were rapidly taken, with the British suffering seven men wounded while the French lost six men killed and four wounded.
+Four cannons and 90 French soldiers were captured, and both fortifications were then garrisoned with soldiers from the squadron.

 With the capture of the Mahury forts, the French in Cayenne risked being cut off from external help and besieged.
-In response, Governor Victor Hugues mustered most of the 600 troops available to him and marched on the Allied positions.
+In response, Governor Victor Hugues mustered most of the 600 troops available to him and marched on the Anglo-Portuguese positions.
 Consolidating his forces at Dégras de Cannes, Yeo demolished Fort Diamant and sent scouts down river, where two further forts were discovered at Trio and the Canal de Torcy.
 The latter fort had been constructed to defend the approaches to Hugues' residence, which was situated on the canal.
-Yeo immediately ordered the Portuguese cutters Leão and Vingança into the river to attack the forts, the Portuguese bombarding the positions for an hour while Yeo prepared assault forces.
-Yeo himself led the attack on the Trio fort while a Portuguese party attacked the fort on the canal.
-Both positions were captured and their 50 strong garrisons driven off.
+Yeo immediately ordered Vingança and Leão into the river to attack the forts, with both ships bombarding them for an hour while Yeo prepared assault forces.
+Yeo himself led the attack on the Trio fort while a Portuguese landing party attacked the fort on the canal.
+Both positions were captured and their 50-strong garrisons driven off.